Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

 ### Where do I get a YAML?
 Until this world is released you will have to edit your YAML manually.
-You can either modify the provided template, or generate one using the provided gw2YamlGenerator.exe to create one with triggers for using your existing characters
+You can either modify the provided template, or generate one using the provided gw2YamlGenerator.exe to create one with triggers for using your existing characters.
+These triggers will set the profession and race to match the character and update the max_quests value to be the number of quests that character has remaining in the storyline.

 ### Generating a multi-world
 1. Unzip the gw2_world.zip and place the gw2 folder from it in your Archipelago/lib/worlds folder